 For the three months ended September 30, 2013 and 2012, the Company generated Net income of approximately \$3.4 million and \$2.2 million, respectively.
 For the nine months ended September 30, 2013 and 2012, the Company generated Net income of approximately \$15.7 million and \$3.1 million, respectively.
 During the three and nine months ended September 30, 2013, the Company realized approximately \$634,000 in tax-exempt revenue mortgage bond interest and a \$1.4 million gain on sale of discontinued operations due to the recognition of the sale of the Greens Property.
-During the first nine months of 2013, the Company realized approximately \$6.5 million in contingent tax-exempt interest income offset by approximately \$4.6 million in a realized loss on a taxable property loan related to the redemption of the Iona Lakes tax-exempt mortgage revenue bond, approximately \$5.3 million in tax-exempt revenue mortgage bond and taxable property loan interest income, a \$250,000 guarantee fee, and an approximate \$1.8 million gain on the sale of discontinued operations due to the recognition of the sale of the Ohio Properties.
-The Company realized an approximately \$1.3 million gain on sale of discontinued operations in the first nine months of 2012 due to the sale of Churchland.
-In addition, new tax-exempt mortgage revenue bonds purchased in the second half of 2012 and the first nine months of 2013 resulted in the Company reporting an approximate \$2.1 million and \$6.1 million in additional tax-exempt mortgage revenue bond interest income in the three and nine months ended September 30, 2013 compared to three and nine months ended September 30, 2012, respectively.
+During the first nine months of 2013, the Company realized approximately \$6.5 million in contingent tax-exempt interest income offset by approximately \$4.6 million in a realized loss on a taxable property loan related to the redemption of the Iona Lakes tax-exempt mortgage revenue bond, approximately \$5.3 million in tax-exempt revenue mortgage bond and taxable property loan interest income, a \$250,000 guarantee fee, and an approximate \$1.8 million gain on the sale of discontinued operations due to the recognition of the sale of the sale of Churchland.
+In addition, new tax-exempt mortgage revenue bonds purchased in the second half of 2012 and the first nine months of 2013 resulted in the Company reporting an approximate \$2.1 million and \$6.1 million in additional tax-exempt mortgage revenue bond interest income in the three and nine months of 2013 compared to three and nine months ended September 30, 2012, respectively.